dflock/docker_aliases/README.md

 ### docker_wipe

-Delete all containers & images, reset dockers container linking DB and restart docker.
-The nuclear option.
+The nuclear option: Delete all containers & images, reset dockers container linking DB and restart docker.

 **NB: Does not prompt for confirmation.**